wintwoo/llama-recipes/tutorial-short.md

     ** Interested in finetuning the entire dataset? modify the [datasets.py script](https://github.com/saltysoup/llama-recipes/blob/main/examples/llama_recipes/configs/datasets.py) to use `train_split: str = "train"` **

 9. Once the job is complete, Slurm will automatically create a new file (slurm-1.out) with contents from the training node's stdout/stderr output.
+You can `tail -f` this file to see the training progress.

+10. The fine tuned checkpoints can now be found in `/bucket/checkpoints/meta-llama/`

 ### Getting started with inferencing